 The proposed site for the two converter stations sits 400 metres north of Bentley, a rural hamlet in the East Riding of Yorkshire.
 Credit: from planning docs, via ERYC

-Dogger Bank plans considered for East Yorkshire
+Dogger Bank South plans considered for East Yorkshire

 Classed as a nationally significant infrastructure project, the proposal is for two offshore windfarms, as well as two converter stations south-west of Beverley, and associated cable routes.